-2.11 Under this option, prosecutors would be able to use DPAs as an alternative tool to tackle economic crime committed by commercial organisations.
-Economic crime in this context includes (but is not voluntary process commercial organisations would need to be willing to engage in the process.

-4. As DPAs would be a

-- 2.12 It is hoped that DPAs would be used as a more efficient, flexible and equitable alternative to prosecution or civil recovery in appropriate cases. - 2.13 The introduction of this new tool is not expected to have an impact on the level of economic crime committed by commercial organisations primarily it would have an impact on how it is tackled.
+- 2.11 Under this option, the SFO and other prosecutors would be able to use DPAs as an alternative tool to tackle economic crime committed by commercial organisations.
+Economic crime in this context includes (but is not limited to) fraud, bribery, corruption and money-laundering type offences.
+As DPAs would be a voluntary process commercial organisations would need to be willing to engage in the process. - 2.12 It is hoped that DPAs would be used as a more efficient, flexible and equitable alternative to prosecution or civil recovery in appropriate cases. - 2.13 The introduction of this new tool is not expected to have an impact on the level of economic crime committed by commercial organisations primarily it would have an impact on how it is tackled.
 There is nonetheless potential that if more cases are dealt with more effectively, there would be a cultural change leading to increases in self-reporting, compliance, and monitoring measures.
-This could lead to a reduction in offending and re-offending, resulting in a fall in economic crime committed by commercial organisations. - 2.14 The Government intends to introduce DPAs to the legal system in England and Wales only, but the remit may be extended in the future.
-The Government also intends that the DPA process should be principally for use by the SFO and CPS initially, but will enable availability to be extended to other prosecuting agencies in the future as appropriate.
+This could lead to a reduction in offending and re-offending, resulting in a fall in economic crime committed by commercial organisations. - 2.14 We are proposing the introduction of DPAs to the legal system in England and Wales only.